Model & Strategy

 Ben was an examiner in the International Affairs Division of the White House Office of Management and Budget and has worked at Ashoka on its Full Economic Citizenship initiative.
 Ben received the I-Qube award for innovation, inspiration and impact from Dalberg Global Advisors, and the Social Venture Network Innovation Award.
 He is a top 40 under 40 development leader in Washington, D.C. and is part of the Aspen Network for Development Entrepreneurs (ANDE).

-From building products that serve the needs of the poor to creating jobs in low-income communities, social entrepreneurs are driving positive change across the globe.
+By offering products and services that serve the needs of the poor and create jobs in low-income communities, social entrepreneurs are driving positive change across the globe.
 Many of these companies lack the resources needed to grow their business and impact.
-Agora Partnerships provides entrepreneurs with knowledge, network, and capital to unleash their potential and better future.
+Agora Partnerships provides entrepreneurs with knowledge, network, and capital to unleash their potential.

-Since the launch of the Agora Accelerator in 2011, Agora Partnerships has provided in-depth consulting to 181 companies working in 20 countries across Latin America and the Caribbean.
+Since the launch of the Agora Accelerator in 2011, Agora Partnerships has provided in-depth consulting to 243 companies working in 21 countries across Latin America.
+In 2019, Agora launched a three-stage competitive Growth Program tailored to entrepreneurs’ needs, including theme-specific boot-camps, 1:1 consulting and access to curated investment opportunities, and began new Train-the-Trainer programs.

-Collectively, Agora alumni companies have created over 5,000 decent and dignified jobs, exceeded USD $71 million in capital raised, certified 12 B-Corporations, and worked towards all of the Sustainable Development Goals.
+Collectively, Agora alumni companies have created over 5,000 jobs, exceeded USD $100 million in capital raised, certified 12 B-Corporations, and worked towards all of the Sustainable Development Goals, improving about 6M lives and saving 900,000 tons of CO2.